embracenothing/yplusplus/README.md

 The main issue for me is speed and navigation, I want to be able to navigate between maps, custom workouts, and individual activities within the workout with a single keypress and without the need to alt+tab to the client.
 This cfg uses custom keybinds that reset back to default when leaving the map.

 # installation
+- make sure you have the yprac client and all the required yprac workshop maps
 - copy the contents of cfg folder to the cfg folder in your csgo installation directory
 - add the contents of add_to_autoexec.cfg file to your own autoexec file

+all the workouts are created by using cfg files / aliases.
+Feel free to edit the preset cfg files to your liking.

+You can create your own presets by using yprac client activity editor, playing them in game and then copying the contents of cfg\yprac\yprac_setting.cfg.

 # general usage
 - type "aim", "rcl", "bot" or "pre" in console to get started